 ARAG SE uses a partial internal model to calculate the solvency capital requirement.
-In this certified model, the modules for market risk, non-life underwriting risk, and counterparty default risk (where the risks are covered by the market risk module) are calculated using internal modeling.
+In this model, which has been approved by the supervisory authority, the modules for market risk, non-life underwriting risk, and counterparty default risk (where the risks are covered by the market risk module) are calculated using internal modeling.
 The other risk modules and the aggregation of the risk modules are based on the standardized approach.

-The solvency capital requirement increased by 14.7 percent year on year, from €499,957 thousand to €573,508 thousand.
+The solvency capital requirement increased by 16.9 percent year on year, from €573,508 thousand to €670,230 thousand.
 Please refer to chapter C. 'Risk Profile' for further information on the changes in the individual risks.
-At 331.9 percent, the coverage ratio was significantly higher than the regulatory requirement and, in ARAG SE's view, constituted a substantial risk buffer, particularly for customers.
-As of the reporting date, the coverage ratio was 10.3 percentage points lower than the equivalent figure as of December 31, 2022 (342.1 percent).
+At 298.1 percent, the coverage ratio was significantly higher than the regulatory requirement and, in ARAG SE's view, constituted a substantial risk buffer, particularly for customers.
+As of the reporting date, the coverage ratio was 33.8 percentage points lower than the equivalent figure as of December 31, 2023 (331.9 percent).